jrnewton/random_rexx/README.md

 # random_rexx
-Regina Rexx code from 2016 when I had to learn REXX for work.
+Regina Rexx code from March 2016 when I had to learn REXX for work.